-6.3 Such 3rd parties are bound by contractual arrangements with Ourselves and are required to keep your personal information secure and confidential.
+6.3 Such 3rd parties are bound by contractual arrangements with Ourselves in accordance with Data Protection

+legislation and are required to keep your personal information secure and confidential.
 They may only use it as

 6.4 If you have contracted with us we will share data only to the extent necessary for the performance of the